We use cookies.

 Collaborations:

-• University of Turin (Italy), University of Hamburg (Germany), Max Planck Institute (Germany), Institute of Space Science (Romania), International intergovernmental research organization «Joint Institute for Nuclear Research», Moscow Engineering Physics Institute - MEPhI (Russia), G. I. Budker Institute of Nuclear Physics of the Siberian Branch of the Russian Academy of Sciences, Novosibirsk State University (Russia), Institute for Nuclear Research of the Russian Academy of Sciences, N. V. Pushkov Institute of Terrestrial Magnetism, Ionosphere, and Radio Wave Propagation of the Russian Academy of Sciences, Altai State University (Russia): joint research
+• University of Turin (Italy), University of Hamburg, Max Planck Institute (Germany), Institute of Space Science (Romania), Joint Institute for Nuclear Research, National Research Nuclear University MEPhI, Budker Institute of Nuclear Physics of the Siberian Branch of the Russian Academy of Sciences, Novosibirsk State University, Institute for Nuclear Research of the Russian Academy of Sciences, N, V. Pushkov Institute of Terrestrial Magnetism, Ionosphere and Radiowave Propagation of the Russian Academy of Sciences, Altay State University (Russia): joint research.

 Hide Show full

-Abbotte B.P. et al
+abbotte b.p. et al

 A Gravitational-Wave Standard Siren of the Hubble constant.
 Nature 551(7678): 85–88 (2017).

-Budnev N. et al.
+budnev n. et al.

 The TAIGA Experiment: From Cosmic-ray to Gamma-ray Astronomy in the Tunka Valley.
 Nuclear Instruments and Methods in Physics Research A 845: 330–333 (2017).

-Gress O. et al.
+gress o. et al.

 The Wide-Aperture Gamma-ray Telescope TAIGA-HiSCORE in the Tunka Valley: Design, Composition and Commissioning.
 Nuclear Instruments and Methods in Physics Research A 845: 367–372 (2017).